A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: The iterated and the graph blow-ups

-The following result was essentially proved in \cite{ACN}.
-The Lemma 5.11.2 of \cite{MelroseBook} treats also the lift of a family under the blow-up.
-The author proved that a the lift of a normal family remains a normal family if we do the blow-up by an element of the family.
+The following result was proved in special cases in \cite{ACN} and in \cite[Lemma~2.7]{VasyReg} with similar proofs.
+(See also \cite{Kottke-Lin}.)
+In \cite{MelroseBook}, Melrose proved that a the lift of a normal family remains a normal family if we do the blow-up by an element of the family.
+Lemma~5.11.2 of~\cite{MelroseBook} also treats the lift of a family under the blow-up.